 Research | March 14, 2019

-Subject indexes provide are a vital component for medical research.
-Learn now the subject indexes can help improve relevancy in a discovery service.
+Subject indexes are a vital component for medical research.
+Learn how subject indexes can help improve relevancy in a discovery service.

 One of the main goals of a discovery platform is to connect medical researchers with the most relevant content for their search.
 Subject indexes in discovery can help achieve this.